nickbrandt/GitLab/doc/user/project/static_site_editor/index.md

 #### `image_upload_path`

 NOTE: **Note:**
 Support for uploading images in the Static Site Editor is still in progress, so this entry currently has no effect.

-This indicates the path in which newly uploaded image files will be placed.
+This indicates the path in which newly uploaded image files are placed.

-- Type: String.
+- **Type** - String.
-- Supported values: Any path relative to the root of the project.
-Leading and trailing slashes should not be included.
+- **Supported values** - Any path relative to the root of the project.
+Don't include leading or trailing slashes.
-- Default value: `source/images`.
+- **Default value** - `source/images`

 Example: